Tanujarora100/Devops-Interview-Notes/Devops-Notes/Kubernetes/Upgrade/HorizontalPodAutoScaler.md

   ```

 ### **6. Handling Load Spikes and Stability**
-- **Thrashing Prevention:** HPA includes mechanisms to prevent frequent scaling actions (thrashing) by using stabilization windows and choosing the highest recommendation within a configurable time window.
+- **Thrashing Prevention:** HPA includes mechanisms to prevent frequent scaling actions (thrashing) by using `stabilization windows and choosing the highest recommendation within a configurable time window.`
-- **Custom Metrics:** HPA can scale based on custom metrics provided by external sources or custom metrics adapters.
+- **Custom Metrics:** In V2 Version of API.

 ### **7. Integration with Cluster Autoscaler**
 - **Cluster Autoscaler:** Works at the infrastructure level to add or remove nodes based on the overall resource requirements of the cluster.